peach-palm-admin/peach-palm-admin.github.io/docs/index.markdown

 A few of the services we provide our clients:
 * Database Managemnt-Data Entry, Word Processing, Corresponence
-* Scheduling & Schedule management
+* Scheduling & Schedule Management
-* KRONOS - Time keeping
+* KRONOS - Timekeeping
-* Marketing, Website management, Social media
+* Marketing, Website Management, Social media
 * Quickbooks
-* HR Planning -Full Lifecycle Recruiting, HR best practices
+* HR Planning - Full Lifecycle Recruiting, HR best practices

 Think of Peach Palm Admin as a general contractor for business services - we handle the basics and we know who to call if you need a specialist.